mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_start.md

 ### Install a shared MulleFoundation library

-**mulle-sde** will now download all required components of the Foundation library and build them.
+Use **mulle-sde** to download all required components of the Foundation library and to build them.
 There will be an error, because it can not find an optional component **MulleObjCDecimalFoundation**.
 This is harmless.

 You can change the install location with the `--prefix` option.
 Otherwise